Test cricket: Playing time

 A standard day of Test cricket consists of three sessions of two hours each, the break between sessions being 40 minutes for lunch and 20 minutes for tea.
 However, the times of sessions and intervals may be altered in certain circumstances: if bad weather or a change of innings occurs close to a scheduled break, the break may be taken immediately; if there has been a loss of playing time, for example because of bad weather, the session times may be adjusted to make up the lost time; if the batting side is nine wickets down at the scheduled tea break, then the interval may be delayed until either 30 minutes has elapsed or the team is all out; the final session may be extended by up to 30 minutes if 90 or more overs have not been bowled in that day's play (subject to any reduction for adverse weather); the final session may be extended by 30 minutes (except on the 5th day) if the umpires believe the result can be decided within that time.

 Today, Test matches are scheduled to be played across five consecutive days.
 However, in the early days of Test cricket, matches were played for three or four days.
 England hosted Ireland at Lord's on 1 June 2023 for a four-day test.
 There were also frequent six-day tests until the 1970s.

 Four-day Test matches were last played in 1973, between New Zealand and Pakistan.
-Until the 1980s, it was usual to include a 'rest day,' often a Sunday.
+Until the 1980s, it was usual to include a 'rest day', often a Sunday.
 There have also been 'Timeless Tests', which have no predetermined maximum time.
 In 2005, Australia played a match scheduled for six days against a World XI, which the ICC sanctioned as an official Test match, though the match reached a conclusion on the fourth day.
 In October 2017, the ICC approved a request for a four-day Test match, between South Africa and Zimbabwe, which started on 26 December 2017 and ended on the second day, 27 December.
-The ICC trialed the four-day Test format until the 2019 Cricket World Cup.
+The ICC trialled the four-day Test format until the 2019 Cricket World Cup.
 In December 2019, Cricket Australia were considering playing four-day Tests, subject to consensus with other Test nations.
 Later the same month, the ICC considered the possibility of making four-day Test matches mandatory for the ICC World Test Championship from 2023.

 There have been attempts by the ICC, the sport's governing body, to introduce day-night Test matches.
 In 2012, the International Cricket Council passed playing conditions that allowed for the staging of day-night Test matches.
 The first day-night Test took place during New Zealand's tour to Australia in November 2015.